France's Hollande seeks fresh start as new PM begins work

 "I will continue the work you have done to put right our country, economy, industry and public finances," he said.

-While Valls is a public favourite, including with conservative voters, his centrist views make him more controversial with the left wing of the Socialist Party.
+While Valls is a public favorite, including with conservative voters, his centrist views make him more controversial with the left wing of the Socialist Party.

 Among his first duties will be to propose a new government as early as Wednesday.
 Already, two ministers from Hollande's Greens coalition partners who had worked in Ayrault's cabinet said on Monday they would not be available to work with Valls.